A Stock You Should Be Looking At: Protagonist Therapeutics Inc. (NASDAQ:PTGX) - The Dwinnex

-After finishing at $12.17 in the prior trading day, Protagonist Therapeutics Inc. (NASDAQ: PTGX) closed at $11.65, down -4.27%.
-In other words, the price has decreased by -$0.52 from its previous closing price.
-On the day, 817526 shares were traded.
-PTGX stock price reached its highest trading level at $12.27 during the session, while it also had its lowest trading level at $11.58.
+The price of Protagonist Therapeutics Inc. (NASDAQ: PTGX) closed at $12.70 in the last session, up 10.72% from day before closing price of $11.47.
+In other words, the price has increased by $+1.23 from its previous closing price.
+On the day, 2044838 shares were traded.
+PTGX stock price reached its highest trading level at $12.78 during the session, while it also had its lowest trading level at $11.21.

 Sponsored